ImAxel0/AssaultCube-v1.2.0.2-Trainer/README.md

 ## Description

-A simple internal trainer for Assault Cube made inc C++ following GuidedHacking tutorials and adding some features myself.
+A simple internal trainer for Assault Cube made in C++ following GuidedHacking tutorials and adding some features myself.

 ## Features